jan-x-marek/jseries/README.md

 On the other hand, Series can be seen as a total function (i.e. a function defined for any point in time).
-Indeed, Series extends the java.util.Function interface.
+And indeed, Series extends the java.util.Function interface.
-The call ``series.apply(t)`` internally searches in the domain for the closest lower or equal time point, and returns the corresponding value.
-If there is no such point, it returns some default value (optionally specified in the constructor).
+The call ``series.apply(t)`` searches for the closest lower or equal time point  in the domain, and returns the corresponding value.
+If there is no such time point in the domain, it returns some default value (optionally specified in the constructor).
 We can imagine the data points in the series as measurements from a sensor, and a request for the value at any given time t (``series.apply(t)``)